-We are one of the reputed institute who provides Cha Cha dance classes in Rohini, Krishna Nagar, Vaishali, Indrapuram, Savita Vihar to learn the steps of this lively dance form.
-Dancers ought to grasp Cuban movement, a commonplace hip movement in Latin-style dancing.
+We are one of the reputed institutes who provides Cha Cha dance classes in Rohini, Krishna Nagar, Vaishali, Indirapuram, Savita Vihar to learn the steps of this lively dance form.
+Dancers ought to grasp the Cuban movement, a commonplace hip movement in Latin-style dancing.
 Cuban movement is a distinct way in which the hips flow up and down.
-The hip actions in particular come from alternately bending and straightening the knees; as one knee bends (or straightens), the identical hip drops (or increases).
+The hip actions, in particular, come from alternately bending and straightening the knees; as one knee bends (or straightens), the identical hip drops (or increases).

 The cha-cha is much like the rumba and mambo, several steps coincide with the stairs of those dances.
 The principle distinction among the dances is that the slower steps of the rumba and the mambo are changed with a triple step within the cha-cha.